 Guests at your wedding want to invest in your future—that’s why they’re at your wedding in the first place.
 Showing them that you’d like to use their gift toward starting a home for your new family can be meaningful to your guests, and to you and your spouse.

-5. Lower the Cost Of Your Student Loans
+5. Lowering the Cost Of Your Student Loans

 One popular option – you can refinance your student loans at a potentially lower interest rate.
-You can even lengthen the repayment timeline for your student loans when you refinance, which can help lower the amount you pay every month.
+Alternatively, you could lengthen the repayment timeline for your student loans when you refinance, which can help lower the amount you pay every month to free up some cash.
+One note of caution: if you have federal student loans, refinancing means you’re forfeiting certain benefits and protections offered by the federal government, like loan forgiveness programs and deferment options, so consider this option carefully.

-Qualifying for a lower interest rate when you refinance, even if you keep the same terms and don’t extend your repayment timeline, might get you a lower monthly payment.
-With the money you’re saving each month, you can contribute more to your down payment savings.
+Qualifying for a lower interest rate when you refinance, even if you keep the same terms and don’t extend your repayment timeline, should save you over the life of your loan and, possibly, even a little bit off your monthly payment.
+If you’re already making every extra dollar count via the Snowflake Method, you could use even a few extra dollars here and there to contribute more to your down payment savings.

 Putting more money toward your credit card debt might seem counterintuitive if you’re trying to save for a house.
-But think about it this way: Credit card debt is widely regarded as the costliest debt, because interest rates on credit cards are so high.
+But think about it this way: Credit card debt is widely regarded as the costliest debt, because interest rates on credit cards are so high compared to other forms of consumer debt.

-If you can wipe your credit card debt out, it could help boost your savings in the long run.
-If you focus on paying it down aggressively for several months, then once you’re done, you can redirect the money you were putting toward your credit card debt toward your savings.
+If you can wipe your credit card debt out, it could free up some cash to help boost your savings in the long run.
+Perhaps you could focus on paying it down aggressively for several months, then once you’re done, you can redirect the money you were putting toward your credit card debt toward your savings.

-One way to speed up your credit card debt payoff is to apply for a loan with a lower interest rate or more attractive term.
-Commonly called credit card loans, these are essentially just a personal loan that offer more agreeable terms than your credit accounts.
+One way to speed up your credit card debt payoff is with a loan with a lower interest rate or more attractive, fixed term.
+Commonly called credit card loans, these are essentially just unsecured personal loans that may offer more agreeable terms than your credit card accounts.

-A certificate of deposit is an investment with the potential to gain interest.
+A certificate of deposit (CD) is an investment with the potential to gain interest.
 Although not risk free, the benefit of a CD is the interest rate is set when you invest.
 While you might not earn as much on your money as you would if you adopted an aggressive investment strategy, you’re also not subject to as much risk.
+Although, factoring in the inflation rate, the cash you invested may not be as valuable when you take it out as when you first invested it, so that’s something to keep in mind as well.

-8. Ask Your Family Members for a Loan
+8. Asking Your Family Members for a Loan

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.